-Most Annoying Sound: "That's the green light!
+Most Annoying Sound: Quite a lot of what Vaughn Gittin Jr. has to say at the start of a race in Shift 2: Unleashed qualifies.
+For example, "That's the green light!
 Push push push!
 Nail that first corner!
-Green light!" is what you'll be hearing from your spotter in Shift 2 Unleashed when you have to restart a hard race often.
+Green light!" is what you'll be hearing when you have to restart a hard race often.

-Porting Disaster: While not exactly a port as such, the PlayStation 2 and Wii versions of Undercover are considered by reviewers as nothing more than just cash-ins for fans who don't have a more premium system, and therfore, the superior version.
-The visuals are worse than Carbon's, despite being two years younger, the framerate is (amazingly) worse than the 360/PS3 versions, and the game's landscapes aren't actually new; they're actually just various roads and highways from both Most Wanted and Carbon clobbered together.
-On top of that, it still suffers various problems that griped the superior versions i.e. the glaring, shiny street effect.
+While not exactly a port as such, the PlayStation 2 and Wii versions of Undercover are considered by reviewers as nothing more than just cash-ins for fans who don't have a more premium system, and therefore, the superior version.
+The visuals are worse than Carbon's, despite being two years younger, the frame rate is (amazingly) worse than the 360/PS3 versions, and the game's landscapes aren't actually new; they're actually just various roads and highways from both Most Wanted 2005 and Carbon clobbered together.
+On top of that, it still suffers various problems that griped the superior versions (i.e. the glaring, shiny street effect).

 The GameCube, Xbox, and PC versions of Hot Pursuit 2 all look worse than the PlayStation 2 version, despite all of them being more powerful.
 They also had less content and worse gameplay.

-That One Boss: Earl in Most Wanted served as this for a lot of people, usually due to the aforementioned Rubber Band A.I. , because at that stage of the game the cars available are not as maneuverable as they should be for his final course, so although the player will usually outpace Earl for the vast majority of it, when the player gets to the last 15% or so of the course the rubber-banding would kick in and Earl would accelerate enormously, and if the player made even the tiniest mistake in turning the ridiculously sharp corners—which would almost always happen—Earl would be going so fast that the player would find it impossible to catch up in time.
+Earl in Most Wanted 2005 served as this for a lot of people, usually due to the aforementioned Rubber-Band A.I. , because at that stage of the game the cars available are not as maneuverable as they should be for his final course, so although the player will usually outpace Earl for the vast majority of it, when the player gets to the last 15% or so of the course the rubber-banding would kick in and Earl would accelerate enormously, and if the player made even the tiniest mistake in turning the ridiculously sharp corners—which would almost always happen—Earl would be going so fast that the player would find it impossible to catch up in time.

-In NFS Shift 1, the tight Tokyo tracks are problematic since the other AI racers will relentlessly push you over and almost ruin your winning chances.
+In the first Shift, the tight Tokyo tracks are problematic since the other AI racers will relentlessly push you over and almost ruin your winning chances.
 Not to mention The Green Hell tracks are bitches to complete with the AI racers driving aggressively.
-Made worse by the that that ever since Underground 1, the Rubber Band A.I. got more annoying by each installment.
+Made worse by the that that ever since Underground 1, the Rubber-Band A.I. got more annoying by each installment.

-They Just Didn't Care: Seems to be the case for the cop cars in Hot Pursuit 2, where they already had cars in the game of at least the same models as real police vehicles, eg, a Porsche 911 and BMW 5 series, but instead they, for whatever reason, used the American cars whenever possible; including a Corvette and 4th generation Mustang, despite neither of them ever seeing more service than the occasional DARE cars and publicity cars, and even in those cases then they were typically just a confiscated car that was repainted.
+Seems to be the case for the cop cars in Hot Pursuit 2, where they already had cars in the game of at least the same models as real police vehicles (e.g., a Porsche 911 and BMW 5 series), but instead they, for whatever reason, used the American cars whenever possible; including a Corvette and fourth generation Mustang, despite neither of them ever seeing more service than the occasional DARE cars and publicity cars, and even in those cases then they were typically just a confiscated car that was repainted.